nus-cs2103-AY2324S1/ip/docs/README.md

 ```
 Got it.
 I've added this task:
 [D][] Finish CS2100 Assignment (by: 18-Sep-2023)
-Now you have 2 tasks in the list
+Now you have 2 tasks in the list.
 ```